 Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 Macraes Mining Co Ltd (MMCL), Oceana Gold Limited (OGL) & Reefton Resources PTY Limited (RRL) diamond core (DC) was used to obtain samples for geological logging and sampling.
 MMCL, OGL and RRL DC core samples were split in half using a core saw at 1m intervals unless determined by lithology i.e. Quartz vein contacts.
 OGL completed 5m composited grind samples through barren host rock and assayed only for Au.
-CRAE, MMCL channel and trench samples were based on 1m sample lengths with sample size and collection method unknown.
+CRAE, MMCL and RRL channel and trench samples were based on 1m sample lengths with sample size and collection method unknown.
 MMCL and OGL DC samples were pulverised to >95% passing 75μm to produce a 50g charge for fire assay for Au.
-RRL to date have only drilled 1 diamond hole cored with PQ.
+RRL to date have only drilled 2 diamond holes cored with PQ.
 The PQ core was cut in half with a diamond saw and half the sample submitted to SGS in Westport for analysis.
 Soil sampling was completed by hand auger or spade by CRAE.
-Macraes Mining Co Ltd (MMCL) used both hand auger & wacker drill for soil sampling.
+MMCL used both hand auger & wacker drill for soil sampling.
 OGL collected soil samples by wacker drill collecting around 300-500g sample.
 RRL used a hand auger to collect 300-400g sample of B-C horizon.
 RRL trench samples were taken based on 1m samples unless determined by lithology or mineralisation.
 The trench samples were collected by geology hammer with average sample size of 2 kg.
 Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Diamond drilling with DC diameters included PQ (96mm), HQ (63mm and NQ (47.6mm) and OGL drilling was reported as triple tubed using CS1000 or LF70 heli-rigs.
+Diamond drilling with DC diameters included PQ (96mm), HQ (63mm and NQ (47.6mm).
+All OGL and RRL drilling used triple tube using CS1000 or LF70 heli-rigs.
 2013 OGL drilling trailed open holing with a Strata-Pac collar for 50.6m in RDD0091.
 Drilling was helicopter supported.
+Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Measures taken to maximise sample recovery and ensure representative nature of the samples.
+Whether a relationship exists between sample Full run and geotechnical logging with total core recoveries, RQD and core lost has be recorded by 1m for OGL 2007 & 2011 drilling.
+Core recoveries for OGL were good.
+Highly shattered rock around puggy fault gouge zones are the areas the core loss can occur.
+No noticeable losses were observed by OGL or RRL.